Configuring TLS for an application in Azure

-Secure Socket Layer (SSL) encryption is the most commonly used method of securing data sent across the internet.
-This common task discusses how to specify an HTTPS endpoint for a web role and how to upload an SSL certificate to secure your application.
+Transport Layer Security (TLS), previously known as Secure Socket Layer (SSL) encryption, is the most commonly used method of securing data sent across the internet.
+This common task discusses how to specify an HTTPS endpoint for a web role and how to upload a TLS/SSL certificate to secure your application.

 The procedures in this task apply to Azure Cloud Services; for App Services, see this.